crownengine/crown/docs/lua_api.rst

 -----

 **play_sound** (world, name, [loop = false, volume = 1.0, range = 70.0, position = nil, group = nil]) : SoundInstanceId
-	Plays the sound with the given *name*.
+	Plays the sound with the specified *name*.
 If the listener is further away than *range* the sound will not be heard.
 If *position* is not specified the sound will be played as a 2d-sound (i.e. no attenuation nor spatialization).
 	*group* is a string that identifies the sound's group, see ``SoundWorld.set_group_volume()``.

 **stop_sound** (world, id)
-	Stops the sound with the given *id*.
+	Stops the sound with the specified *id*.

 **link_sound** (world, id, unit, node)
-	Links the sound *id* to the *node* of the given *unit*.
+	Links the sound *id* to the *node* of the specified *unit*.
 	After this call, the sound *id* will follow the unit *unit*.

 **set_listener_pose** (world, pose)